NEWBIE OR VETERAN: WHO SHOULD PAY MORE TO TRAIN WITH YOU?

-My intention when I arrived that morning was to stick around after my three hours of coaching and train.
-By the time three hours were over, my motivation to workout had thinned and I found myself at home recharging in the bath tub instead.
+When I arrived that morning, I intended to stick around after my three hours of coaching and train.
+By the time three hours were over, my workout motivation had thinned, and I found myself at home recharging in the bathtub instead.

-It’s not that I didn’t enjoy my morning, and I am truly excited about teaching new clients; the point is simply that it DOES take a lot of emotional energy to train new clients, and it can be draining at times.
-In a good way, but still draining.
+It's not that I didn't enjoy my morning, and I am genuinely excited about teaching new clients; the point is simply that it DOES take a lot of emotional energy to train new clients, and it can be draining at times.
+In a good way, but still exhausting.

 The day after my back-to-back-to-back newbie morning, I had a morning of three hours full of veterans.

 My first hour was with a client who has been coming for four-and-a-half years and is currently following the Wendler strength program.
-I wrote his warm-up and his working back squat sets and reps on the whiteboard and we shot the shit and laughed our way through warm-up.
-Then we got a bit more serious and he loaded his bar and cranked out some heavy squats, and we finished with some new accessory work I came across to help strengthen his glutes.
+I wrote his warm-up and his working back squat sets and reps on the whiteboard, and we shot the shit and laughed our way through a warm-up.
+Then we got a bit more serious, and he loaded his bar and cranked out some heavy squats, and we finished with some new accessory work I came across to help strengthen his glutes.
 Generally, the hour took little emotional energy for me.
-It felt more like hanging out with a friend who needs a bit of advice here and there.
+It felt more like hanging out with a friend who needed a bit of advice here and there.

 The following two hours were similar: A client who has been coming for six years and then a group class of 10 veterans.